japostadan/get_next_line/README.md

     file descriptor or returning a line from another fd.
     It means that you should be able to call get_next_line() to read from fd 3, then fd 4, then 5, then once again 3, once again 4, and so forth.

+### Static Variables

+	This project can easily be solved by using static variables.
+	Unlike local variables, which are destroyed once the function exits, Static variables are persistent meaning the data they hold persist across fucntion calls, even when a function ends and another begins.
+	The persistence allows to manage data that needs to survive throughout the program's execution.